 - passed/not passed

 - External censorship

-Re-submission of team project (posters and models) and course catalog followed by oral examination, 25 minutes.
+Re-submission of team project (posters and models) and course catalog followed by oral examination, 35 minutes (No preparation time).
 The team project has to be handed in prior to the reexamination week.

 Criteria for exam assesment

 See learning outcome